 A good plan is what will give your holiday a little more structure.
 As well as keep you on top of the situation in case of any eventuality.
 But of course, you all know that.

 There are some key details you must take note of when you’re traveling with your kids.
 One of them is to make sure that the accommodation you chose is such that it has activities specifically for kids.
 You want to make sure that you have your kids engaged as much as possible and that they have fun while you enjoy some quiet time.
+If you decide to go to the South, you would want to check Big Bear cabins for rent in California.
+Lots of perfect accommodations to choose from that your kids will surely love.

 Another thing you should have planned out is a routine for your kids.
 This may be a little tricky because you may not be able to recreate the same routine from home, but having set times for naps will let you know when you’ll have some free time for yourself to – at the very least – enjoy a bubble bath and some wine.